rohinarora/InterviewBit/5. Strings/0. Basic/notes.md

 char c2[4]="john" - compilation error.
 Minimum char array size required is 5.

 - Arrays and pointers are similar types used in different manners.

+* String search
+  * Given pattern of size m and text of size n; using naive brute force-
+    * The number of comparisons in the worst case is O(m*(n-m+1)).
+  * The time complexity of KMP algorithm is O(n) in the worst case
+    * Same as just reading the text.
+Blazingly fast